JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

 - `RootNewProjectWizardStep` — initializes shared properties like data holder and property graph
 - `NewProjectWizardBaseStep` — displays project name and location options
 - `GitNewProjectWizardStep` — allows for creating a Git repository for the new project
-- `NewProjectWizardLanguageStep` — invisible step holding information about the chosen language
+- `NewProjectWizardLanguageStep` — invisible step holding information about the chosen language (this step is deprecated and is used only for technical reasons; it shouldn't be used by plugins)

 All steps are enclosed within `NewProjectWizardChainStep`, which renders them on a single screen.